SuperPenguin/bmkg_open_data/README.md

 ## LICENSE

 This library is licensed in MIT license.

-And for API usage, you have to mention/credits BMKG as data source in your application as explained on their web.
+The data received originates from BMKG.
+Any use of the data must credit BMKG as the source in your application/system.